mail2thota/ansible_provision/README.md

             - click ok is followed by click back to close the nmtui windows.
             - restart network; systemctl restart network
     5. making sure that you don't have any DHCP server available which is connected to the subnet network
+    6. making sure that your network device interface or network interface e.g; "enp0s3" is dedicated only for single IP

 Configuration
 -------------